tranchess/contract-core/spec/README_EXCHANGE.md

     1. Loop through the order queue in each pd level:
         1. Skip the order if order creator is no longer qualified for maker
         1. Update the global states of the order queue
-        1. Update the maker's pending trades
+        1. Update the maker's unsettled trades
         1. Invoke global and per-user reward checkpoint, and rebalance the total supplies and locked/available balances to the latest version
         1. Unfreeze and transfer the on-hold amount of shares to `Exchange` contract
         1. Remove the order if maker is completely filled
         1. Go to next order until the taker is completely filled
     1. Update the global states of the ask orderbook
 1. Transfer the amount of USD stablecoin frozen for the trade to `Exchange` contract
-1. Update the taker's pending trades
+1. Update the taker's unsettled trades

 #### Error